The Troy Historical Society

 The Society welcomes new Villagers!
 Click here for membership information or to volunteer at the Village.

 The Troy Historical Society aspires to best practices and transparency as a nonprofit corporation.
 The following documents are available for public review and download.
-Please call Loraine Campbell, Executive Director at 248-524-3301 if you have questions about anything contained in these documents or reports.
+Please call Jennifer Peters, Executive Director at 248-524-3301 if you have questions about anything contained in these documents or reports.

 Troy Historical Society Board of Trustees